doogz/NumbersGame/README.md

 We then have a Prism 5.0 MVVM WPF Desktop Client.
-The XAML is quite sophisticated (for a beginner!); our user control is using a data template, is entirely driven by data and command property binding, uses both static and dynamic resources, and makes of control template triggers.
+The XAML is quite sophisticated (for a beginner!); our user control is using a data template, is entirely driven by data and command property binding, uses both static and dynamic resources, and makes use of control template triggers to restyle

 The SDK and Console app are production-ready as are the reference implemetations; there's fairly thorough NUnit tests for all.
 The ViewModel is not just for abstraction and separation of concerns; it enables most